RWTH-EBC/TEASER/docs/source/teaser_api_example.rst

 ===================

 The following examples demonstrate how to use the main functions of TEASER using the API provided by the Project() class.
+You can also run these scripts using jupyter-notebook when loading the files under docs/jupyter-notebooks

 Example 1: Generate archetype buildings using TEASER API
 ---------------------------------------------------------------------